Skip to Content

 Soil Bacteria

 Before there was man, there were bacteria – billions of years old.
 Bacteria are some of the tiniest, most abundant microbes in the soil.
-The average person counts to 150 in 30 seconds.
-If you counted non-stop bacteria in a teaspoon of soil, it would take you more than six years.
+The average person counts 150 in 30 seconds.
+Counting non-stop, the bacteria in a teaspoon of soil would take more than six years.

 Fungi

 In comparison to bacteria, fungi are much larger organisms.
 Filaments are long strands that connect individual cells to form networks.
-It’s not uncommon for fungi to show up in the composting process as it progresses.
-In addition to wood and decay-resistant materials like proteins and hemicelluloses, fungi also decompose waxes and lignins.
+It’s common for fungi to appear in the composting process as it progresses.
+In addition to wood and decay-resistant materials like proteins and hemicelluloses, fungi decompose waxes and lignins.

 Composting is a delicate balance between ensuring high enough temperatures, ensuring enough oxygen, and preventing temperatures exceeding 140 degrees Fahrenheit.
 Managing your compost pile is as much an art form as a science.